 Brigada is a growing collection of web- and email-based resources staged from the offices of Team Expansion at Emerald Hills in Louisville, Kentucky, USA.
 The weekly Brigada Today web journal offers resources, mission trends, motivation, strategy tips, tools & “hacks” to Great Commission Christians.
-It is edited by Doug Lucas and Tina McCormick, who both serve with Team Expansion, which is based in Louisville, Kentucky.
+It is co-edited by Doug Lucas and Tina McCormick, who both serve with Team Expansion, which is based in Louisville, Kentucky.

 Here’s a very brief history of Brigada: